isomerpages/aic-yearbook/_amplifying-care/Strengthening care capabilities.md

 description: ""
 ---
 # Strengthening care capabilities
  **At AIC, we believe that quality care starts with our people.
-To enrich and invest in the many hands that care for our community, we equip them with the latest information and resources.
+To enrich and invest in the many hands that care for our community, we equip Community Care Organisations (CCOs) with the latest information and resources.
 From seminars to research-based initiatives for improved care practices, we are committed to reshaping how we transform the lives we collectively touch.**

 ## Calibrating care strategies
 ### Community Care Work Plan Seminar